ZeissVisionScienceLab/HMD-FOV/comparisonwOffSpecs.md

 ---
 layout: default
 title: Comparison with official specifications
-nav_order: 3
+nav_order: 4
 nav_exclude: false
 ---
-## Comparison with official specifications
+# Comparison with official specifications
+{: .fs-9 }
+Page under construction.
+{: .fs-6 .fw-300 }
 ## FoV Table
+The following table shows a comparison between the values reported by the manufacturer and the ones we obtained.
+For comparison we also include the rendered values as reported by <a href="https://risa2000.github.io/hmdgdb/"> Richard Musil's database</a>.

 <div id="tableTex">
   <div class="scroll-wrapper">